Drupal for large (distributed) development teams and staged

 Features,

-version control systems (git, subversion, mercurial, etc.) and soon
+version control systems (git, subversion, mercurial, etc.) and

 Capistrano.